tspindler-cms/DCS-F8/README.md

 A mod of the F-8 Crusader for DCS, thanks to Hawkeye60, Mario and Spino and the VSN team.

-With help from Toan and seabat.
+With help from Toan, seabat, Spino and ViolentNomad.

 Based on a VSN plane, kudos to the team!